Dividend tax explained

 |Income tax band||Amount earned per year*||Dividend tax rate|

-Let’s say you earn £60,000 a year.
+Let’s say you receive £60,000 a year in dividends.
 You’d work out your dividend tax in the following way:

 As with income tax, you’ll pay tax in more than one dividend tax band.